 Initial degree and work experience in architecture.
 Interdisciplinary Dissertation in Urban Design and Planning in Seattle and Berlin.
 Since 2000 teaching contracts with a range of universities including: FU and TU Berlin, Kunsthochschule Berlin Weißensee, CIEE Future Cities, BTK and UW CHID Berlin.
 A variety of university, research and teaching projects deal with participatory, civil society-initiated, common good re-developments of urban land and buildings, informal planning, innovative uses of environmental technologies and democratizations of urban planning processes.

 Partners include Land Berlin, the European Commission and a large number of foundations.

-A focus is on urban, international CoHousing Cultures: self-organized, community-oriented, inclusive and regenerative forms of housing.
+A focus is on urban, international Community-Led Housing: self-organized, community-oriented, inclusive and regenerative forms of housing.
 Another special interest is the exploration and development of convivial technologies.
 In this sense id22 has been developed with its diversity of communications’ strategies: Objectives include being informative and enjoyable, provocative and constructive, communicative, creative and most importantly human.